Chapter 17: Tiger Tiger

 Michaela reached over and squeezed George’s hand.
 “You look so sad.
 I’m going to talk to my mom to see if you can come back and stay with us this fall.
 Now go change and let’s see how you look in your suit.
 My mom worked hard on it.”

-Charlie sat down on the couch next to Michaela and held her hand.
+Charlie sat down on the couch on her other side and held her hand.
 “I kind of want to go to Athens.
 But I also want to spend my last few weeks at Pandolf with you.”

 “Yeah,” George said.
 “I’m going to talk to my dad and Dr. Campbell about all of us just hanging out together our last few weeks here in Pandolf instead of traveling.
 Athens is someplace I’ve always wanted to visit, but you know, I have the rest of my life ahead of me for that.”

-On his ear Dots, he turned up the volume on the music before walking out to put on his suit.
+On his ear Dots, he turned up the volume on the music before walking out to try on his suit.